Can There Be More Dragons on 'Game of Thrones?'

 Daenerys is having a bad year on Game of Thrones.
 After the Night King turned Viserion into an ice dragon in season 7, she lost another one of her dragons, Rhaegal, when Euron shot a big crossbow at him in the fourth episode of season 8.

 In the short term, Daenerys’ loss will have a major impact on the show.
 She’s furious at Cersei for killing one of her beloved children, as well as Missendei, one of her closest advisors.
 In the next episode, she will likely try to follow the advice Missendei gave before she died — “Dracarys” — and burn down the Red Keep.
-The show has long been haunted by an image of a shadow of a single dragon’s over King Landing.
-This news means it will probably be fulfilled.
+The show has long been haunted by the shadow of a single dragon’s over King Landing.
+This news means the vision of this image will be fulfilled.
 Now we know why there’s only one dragon in that shot, rather than two or three.

 The loss of Rhaegal also means that Jon no longer has a dragon to ride.
 If Daenerys can wait for Jon to arrive with more troops before attacking King’s Landing — which seems extremely unlikely — then Jon will have to fight on foot.
 If Daenerys has already killed Cersei by the time he’s arrived and fully transformed into the Mad Queen, he will have to face an angry Dragon Queen without a dragon of his own.